richardsmythe/ObjectMetaDataTaggingLibrary/ObjectMetaDataTagging/ReadMe.txt

 Object metadata tagging library
 ================================================================

 The Object MetaData Tagging Library allows you to manage and query metadata tags associated with objects.
 This library provides a TaggingManager class that serves as the central point for interacting with various tagging-related functionalities.

 E.g. var taggingManager = new TaggingManager<BaseTag>();

 Adjust the type parameter based on your own types, but they must inhert from BaseTag.
+Future revisions will eliminate this dependency, but for now all types must derive from BaseTag.

 builder.Services.AddObjectMetaDataTagging() In your program.cs file.